dutc/neocrisis/README.md

-pos | the spherical coördinates of the object at observation time cpos | the Caresian coördinates of the object at observation time obs_time | the observation time octant | the octant (I, II, III, IV, V, VI, VII, VIII) as an integer in which the object was spotted age | the age of the object (how long it has been around since fired) in seconds
+pos | the spherical coördinates of the object at observation time cpos | the Caresian coördinates of the object at observation time obs_time | the observation time octant | the octant (Ⅰ, Ⅱ, Ⅲ, Ⅳ, Ⅴ, Ⅵ, Ⅶ, Ⅷ) as an integer in which the object was spotted age | the age of the object (how long it has been around since fired) in seconds

 ### REST API EXAMPLE

 Use `curl` or `http` (https://github.com/jakubroztocil/httpie/) to experiment with this API.
 Examples:

-Take an image of octant 1 to search for objects.
+Take an image of octant one (Ⅰ) to search for objects.

 ```sh
 $ http GET http://neocrisis.xyz/telescope/1